arodmail/cloud-analytics/docs/overview.md

 #### Reduce Costs

-The integration of the open-source software into the platform is also expected to completely eliminate front-end web application development costs associated with health metrics visualization and dashboarding, as Grafana provides a kind of "vast gallery" of dashboards and visualizations for data analytics that can be leveraged easily through point-and-click.
+The integration of the open-source software into the platform is also expected to completely eliminate front-end web application development costs associated with health metrics visualization and dashboarding, as Grafana provides a vast gallery of dashboards and visualizations for data analytics that can be leveraged easily through point-and-click.

 ### 1. Features & Functionality